lownocode/allshop/README.md

-# Game of kings
+# All Shop Market

-A app, hosted by platform Vk Mini Apps.
+It is app built to be able to buy and sell custom scripts, hosted by platform Vk Mini Apps.

 ## Instructions